 Step 5: Validate and Pack

-You will need to install Node.js to use the Freshworks CLI.
-You can install node.js from here (only versions 6.10.x are supported).
-Once installed, you can verify the version using the following command:
+First, you need to install Node.js to use the Freshworks CLI.
+To install Node.js, click here (only versions 6.10.x are supported).
+Once installed, you can verify the version by using the following command:

 $ node –v